Master’s Programme Data-driven Design

-Since 2015 he works as a senior lecturer, researcher, and graduation coordinator for the Creative Business programme (Bachelor's programme, formerly International Communication and Media) and the Data-Driven Design programme at the HU.
+Since 2015 he works as a senior lecturer, researcher, and graduation coordinator for the BA Creative Business programme (formerly International Communication and Media) and the Data-driven Design programme at the HU.
 His current research focuses on the impact of digital media and datafication on public discourses and data ecologies.

 Further fields of interest and expertise include media convergences, citizen journalism, conflict research, and empirical methods for media analysis.
 Aside from his academic endeavours, he was able to gather practical experience in journalism, public relations, online marketing, and academic research projects.
 You can read more on his ideas and publications at www.dennis-nguyen.com.

 Rhied Al-Othmani has diverse graphic design experience, having worked on projects ranging from print to web and branding for a wide variety of clients.